 Brian D. Huben is the Managing Partner of the Los Angeles office, and is a member of the firm's Expanded Board.
 His practice focuses on the representation of commercial landlords and shopping center owners, managers, and developers, representing them in commercial litigation in state and federal courts.

 Brian handles retail bankruptcies, representing landlords and other creditors throughout the United States, and often providing counsel to dozens of shopping center owners in each matter.
 He also advises commercial landlords in everyday operational matters including evictions, breach of lease issues, public access, and the Americans with Disabilities Act.

 - Representation of shopping center landlords in Chapter 11 reorganizations such as Garden Botanika, Frederick's of Hollywood, Natural Wonders, Store of Knowledge, Track 'n Trail, Crown Books, Wherehouse Entertainment, The Bombay Company, Sharper Image, Shoe Pavilion, The Walking Company, Round Table Pizza, and Mervyn's.

 Pro Bono Experience

-Brian is currently leading a team of Ballard Spahr attorneys working with the ACLU of Oklahoma to investigate the state’s voter suppression laws as part of the firm’s Racial Justice and Equity Initiative.
+In 2021, Brian began working with a team of Ballard Spahr attorneys and the ACLU of Oklahoma to investigate the state’s voter suppression laws as part of the firm’s Racial Justice and Equity Initiative.
+That investigation is ongoing.